instabot42/gpg-password-store/README.md

 The password will be copied to the clipboard (but only for 15 seconds)

+Passwords can be organised into folders by just using a name with `/` in it.
+For example, using the name `work/email` will place your email details in the work folder.

+#### List all your passwords

+`pass` or `pass ls`

-### Find and show a password
+#### Find and show a password

-`pass.js show`
+`pass show`

 Enter the name your gave your password (tab for auto-completion) Any key fields will be extracted and shown in a menu.
 Select the item to copy it to the clipboard.
 ESC to stop selecting fields and quit.
 The clipboard will be cleared soon afterwards.

+You can also use `pass NameOfPassword` or `pass show NameOfPassword` if you know what you're looking for.
+If NameOfPassword isn't a match, it will be used as a placeholder for the auto-completion, so can help to zoom into what you need.

+#### Edit an existing entry

+`pass edit` or `pass edit NameOfPassword`

+This will open your configured editor to edit the details stored

+#### Remove an entry

+`pass rm`

+#### Generate a random password

+`pass generate-password` or just `pass g`

+It will not be stored anywhere.

 ### Format

-When adding notes, or editing records, here are some rules that might help.
+The format used to store passwords is basically the same as in pass, so you can probably also use pass to access and manage your passwords.

-The first line of the file is assumed to be the password.
+Each password file places the password on the first line.
+It is assumed that the first line of the file contains the password.

-After that you are free to use any format you like.
-However, pass show will look for lines in the following format:-
+All other lines can hold any data you like in any format you like.

+If you want to add fields that will appear in the clipboard list though, use the following format for those lines...

 ```
 Label: Value
 ```

-When offering items to be copied to the clipboard, all these values will also be listed, making it easy to support copying the username, password, url or any other things you need into the clipboard.

 # Credits